 That is the AIME philosophy – working together to create change and build a better world.

 For those who don’t know, indigenous Australia is one of the world’s oldest cultures, dating back more than 60,000 years.
 With a deep spiritual connection to the earth, diverse languages, customs and community cultures, it is one of the most unique and vibrant cultures on earth.
 I love that AIME showcases indigenous Australian art, created by students, on top of educating and empowering indigenous youth.

-My favourite AIME Apparel picks: The budgey smugglers with a design representing male-female equality (great for summer) by Ashley, a Year 11 AIME mentee in the University of Notre Dame program, and the 2017 hoodie that bears a design symbolising the beautiful humpback whale for those colder months, design courtesy of AIME mentee Ella Gillespie.
+My favorite AIME Apparel picks: The budgey smugglers with a design representing male-female equality (great for summer) by Ashley, a Year 11 AIME mentee in the University of Notre Dame program, and the 2017 hoodie that bears a design symbolizing the beautiful humpback whale for those colder months, design courtesy of AIME mentee Ella Gillespie.

 Check out the rest of AIME Apparel here.

 Business Guru, Philanthropist and Founder of Virgin Airlines, Richard Branson, even describe AIME as “… an excellent example of using business as a force for good”.

 Kudos to Jack and the team at AIME, including all the students who are involved and engaged in the program.
 This is seriously a group to watch as they truly are changing our world.